DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/cards/conditional-formatting.md

    The invoked dialog contains the **calculated by** combo box, where you can select the item whose values are used to calculate the format rule.

-   * To apply a format rule to a specific card, calculate a format rule by delta values.
+   * To apply a format rule to a specific card, use delta values to calculate the rule.
 The [expression](../../appearance-customization/conditional-formatting/expression.md) format condition is an exception to this rule and applies to all cards.
    * To apply a format rule to all cards in the Card item, calculate a rule by hidden measures and series dimensions.

    For the Card item, the dialog has the **using** combo box.
 Use it to specify the delta type if you calculate a condition by delta.
 Click the **Add** button, select the format rule from the pop-up menu, and specify the rule's condition: